 3. Use Relevant and Natural Links

-Internal Linking may seem to be less challenging than link building since you already have the links in your arsenal.
+Internal Linking may seem to be less challenging than natural link building since you already have the links in your arsenal.
 However, the truth is that it is not as easy as it sounds since you still have to be strategic about selection and placement.
 You must not add internal links for the sake of having links since you have to make sure they are relevant.

 Additionally, make sure your links are natural.
 Your goal is to make users see just how valuable it will be to click a link that they will stop reading to visit the other page.
 By keeping the links relevant to match your content, you can boost user engagement and improve your SEO value.